 The trade-off: You need to be driving.
 If you want to sit in one spot for a week, alternator charging doesn't help.
 For stationary camping, solar is your primary source.

 If you're a weekend warrior: Think of your battery like a gas tank.
 Size it big enough to hold all the power you need for a weekend, and don't worry too much about solar - you'll refill at home.
-A 300Ah battery with 200W of solar works great.
+A 280Ah battery with 200-400W of solar works great.

 If you're full-timing or taking extended trips: Think of your solar and DC-DC charging like your MPG - they determine how much power you can use sustainably.
 Your battery is just your reserve tank for cloudy days.
-You need 600-800W+ of solar and a 40-50A DC-DC charger to match a 1,500 Wh/day lifestyle.
+You need 600-800W+ of solar and a 40A DC-DC charger (or 60A if your alternator can support it) to match a 1,500 Wh/day lifestyle.

 I see people install a huge 600Ah battery with only 400W of solar for full-time living, then wonder why they're constantly running low.
 The battery doesn't solve the problem - it just delays it by a day or two.